andrewfstratton/quando_local/README.md

 # Quando <//> Local
 Local support for Quando

-Python based tools to allow Quando to run easily on Desktop (and Mobile).
+Java based tools to allow Quando to run local access to devices and some platform behaviour.

-N.B.
-This depends on Quando and will not be useful otherwise.
+Note: This will not be useful without Quando.

-Currently local supprot is purely to offer:
+Currently local support will offer:
-* micro:bit access through USB (serial) plugin and running a local server on port 8080 which can be accessed 9to be tested) by the local browser (typically only)
+* a local server running on port 8080 when the jarfile is executed
-* Other serial/USB connections - e.g. ESP32
+* Access to micro:bit and other usb devices from the local machine
-* (maybe) local file access for caching
+* code for devices
+* **Experimental** access to mouse and keyboard control (disabled by default)